Looking for an affordable 32″ 4K monitor for PC or console gaming? Then you should definitely check out the Acer ET322QK!

 Now, for HDR (High Dynamic Range) content to really stand out, a display would need a good local dimming system for a higher contrast ratio, a peak brightness of at least 1,000-nits, and a wide color gamut (at least 90% DCI-P3).

-Since the Acer ET322QK doesn’t have any of these, enabling HDR for the compatible content will only make some games and movies look actually better while others will just be over-saturated.
+Since the Acer ET322QK doesn’t have any of these, enabling HDR for the compatible content will make some games and movies look somewhat better while others will just be over-saturated.

 HDR shenanigans aside, the Acer ET322QK still delivers a great image quality for the price thanks to its 4K resolution, vibrant colors, and high contrast ratio.
 Besides, the HDR support on this monitor doesn’t increase its price, so think of it as a bonus feature, not as the main reason to get the display.